 The U.S. Navy teamed up with Hagerty on Thursday, March 27.
-The collaboration between Hagerty’s and the Navy’s bands took place during third period, giving students who attended a musical break before they headed to lunch.
+The collaboration between the two bands took place during third period, giving students who attended a musical break before they headed to lunch.

-The Navy band is currently touring the southeast United States and is headed to Brunswick, Georgia to play at another school.
+The Navy band is currently touring the southeast United States and is headed next to Brunswick, Georgia.
 They do about three weeks of touring a year before returning to Washington D.C. where they plan a new route and region to tour for the following year.
 These collaborations with local schools allow the Navy to build a relationship with students and expose the schools band to professional career options in music.

 “It was a little scary at first, I was a little nervous but they were all super nice, it was a warm atmosphere [and] I think I held my own,” senior Alex Tsompanidis said.